wonjae-lee-2/scripts/README.md

 ## AWS

+1. Add an IAM role for EC2 instances.

+2. Create an elastic IP.

-1. Launch an EC2 m6i.large instance.
+2. Launch an EC2 m6i.large instance with the IAM role and the elastic IP.

+3. Add a inbound rule to allow PostgreSQL connections.

-2. Create a user and download security credentials.
+4. Create a user and download security credentials.

 ## Google Cloud

 1. Create a project.

-1. Create a GKE cluster in the standard mode.
+2. Create a GKE cluster in the standard mode.
 (Increase quotas for C2 CPUs.)

+3. Add a firewall rule to allow connection to the node.

-2. Create an artifact registry for Docker.
+4. Create an artifact registry for Docker.

-3. Create and download the service account key with an owner role.
+5. Create and download the service account key with an owner role.

 # Rclone